-- False statement to obtain credit
+- Forgery False statement to Obtain Credit

-- Tampering with a government record
+- Tampering with a Government Record or Document

 - Misapplication of Fiduciary Property

-- Securing the execution of a document by deception, and
+- Securing the Execution of a Document by Deception, and

-Who Prosecutes White Collar Offenses?
+Who Prosecutes White Collar Crimes?

 It used to be that the federal government almost exclusively prosecuted white collar offenses, but that has changed.
 Now, state authorities (Attorney General or District Attorney) actively prosecute these cases.
 All urban district attorneys’ offices have white collar departments, focusing exclusively on white collar charges.